-This means that it must be committed by a player against an opponent, on the field, and while the ball is in play.
+This means that it must be committed by a player against an opponent, while the ball is in play.

-If any of these criteria have not been met, that doesn't mean that a red card isn't justified, it just means that the misconduct would be reported for another reason.
+If any of these criteria have not been met, that doesn't mean that a red card isn't justified, it just means that the misconduct would be reported as being for another reason.